trueberryless/the-thinking-hub/src/content/posts/computational-thinking.md

 ---

-_Next, we dive into the history of the "Act" of programming itself—how we went from "Writing" poetry for machines to the industrial "Engineering" of the NATO conference, and why the Waterfall model was doomed from the start._
+_Next, we dive into the history of the "Act" of programming itself — how we went from "Writing" poetry for machines to the industrial "Engineering" of the NATO conference, and why the Waterfall model was doomed from the start._

 ## Part 3: A History of "The Act": From Writing to Engineering

 ### The Great Gap & The War Machines

 After the visionary work of Charles Babbage and Ada Lovelace, the history of computing hit a pause button.
 Babbage was a brilliant inventor but a terrible communicator, and Lovelace died tragically young at 34, likely from cancer.
-Their ideas—the "Analytical Engine" and the first "program"—were largely lost to time, misunderstood by their Victorian contemporaries who only saw fancy calculators.
+Their ideas — the "Analytical Engine" and the first "program" — were largely lost to time, misunderstood by their Victorian contemporaries who only saw fancy calculators.
 It took nearly a century for the train to leave the station again, and unfortunately, it was war that fueled the engine.

 The catalyst was the **Enigma**, a German machine used during World War II to encrypt communications.
 While not a computer in the modern sense (it was a highly specialized electromechanical cipher device), the Allied effort to break it birthed the modern computing era.
 This happened at **Bletchley Park**, where a team of British mathematicians and "computers" (the job title for humans who did calculations) worked to decrypt messages.

 The "Bomb" (or Bombe) was the machine designed to crack Enigma.
 It wasn't a general-purpose computer; it was a beast built for one specific task: finding the daily settings of the Enigma machines.
-This project was critical—it is estimated that the work at Bletchley Park shortened the war by two to four years.
+This project was critical — it is estimated that the work at Bletchley Park shortened the war by two to four years.

 #### The Hidden Figures of Bletchley

 The most famous figure here is **Alan Turing**, the father of theoretical computer science.
 He formalized the concept of the "General Purpose Computer" (the Turing Machine) and later laid the groundwork for AI with the Turing Test.
 But the history books often gloss over his team. **Joan Clarke** was a pivotal figure who worked alongside Turing on the Bomb.
 Because the job of "crypto-analyst" wasn't technically open to women, she was hired as a "Linguist," despite speaking no foreign languages.
 Her pay and rank reflected this bureaucratic fiction, not her actual contributions.

 This is a recurring theme we need to address: The history of informatics is often told through a male lens, erasing the women who were foundational to the field.
 Just as we saw in _Scientific Thinking_ with the Viking warrior leader (who turned out to be a woman upon modern DNA analysis), computing history is full of "forgotten" women.
-Turing himself was later persecuted for his homosexuality, driven to suicide by state-mandated hormone "therapy"—a tragedy that highlights how society treated the architects of its own salvation.
+Turing himself was later persecuted for his homosexuality, driven to suicide by state-mandated hormone "therapy" — a tragedy that highlights how society treated the architects of its own salvation.

 ### ENIAC: The First "Real" Computer